sebivenlo/esd-2024-nixos-container/README.md

-# Setting up a NixOS container using a flake
+# Setting up a docker container using a Nix flake

 This repository contains:
   - a [Powerpoint]() about nix and flakes